yrashk/es4j/docs/core_concepts/domain_model.md

 # Domain Model

-One of the primary ways to interact with data (especially on the query side) within an Eventsourcing application is by using *domain models*.
+One of the primary ways to interact with data (especially on the query side) within an ES4J application is by using *domain models*.
 Domain model is simple a POJO class that encapsulates aggregation of events by querying.

 Typically it would have a constructor that takes a `Repository` and an identifier: